lmbxmu/ABCPruner/README.md

-  --calfitness_epoch    Calculate fitness of honey source: training epochs. default:2 --max_cycle           Search for best pruning plan times. default:10 --food_number         number of food to search. default:10 --food_dimension      num of conv layers. default: vgg16->13 conv layer to be pruned --food_limit          Beyond this limit, the bee has not been renewed to become a scout bee --honeychange_num     Number of codes that the nectar source changes each time --best_honey          If this hyper-parameter exists, skip bee-pruning and fine-tune from this prune method
+  --calfitness_epoch    Calculate fitness of honey source: training epochs. default:2 --max_cycle           Search for best pruning plan times. default:10 --food_number         number of food to search. default:10 --food_limit          Beyond this limit, the bee has not been renewed to become a scout bee --honeychange_num     Number of codes that the nectar source changes each time --best_honey          If this hyper-parameter exists, skip bee-pruning and fine-tune from this prune method